 The content and weighting of the corporate social and environmental responsibility criteria depends for instance on the nature of the object of procurement.
-The target for 2019 was that corporate social and/or environmental responsibility criteria should be applied in 50% of the joint procurements published by HUS Logistics.
-The outcome exceeded the target: these criteria were applied in 62% of invitations to tender for joint procurements in 2019.
+The target for 2020 was that corporate social and/or environmental responsibility criteria should be applied in 60% of the joint procurements published by HUS Logistics.

-We have increased dialog with our suppliers and raised sustainability as an important topic in market dialog contexts.
 In early 2019, HUS Logistics signed a contract with Finnwatch ry for collaboration in promoting socially responsible procurement.
 This was a pilot project where Finnwatch participated in the preparation of two invitations to tender by HUS Logistics and provided recommendations on how to integrate issues of corporate social responsibility into all public procurements undertaken by HUS Logistics.
-A report will be published on the results of the cooperation was produced in summer 2020, and the recommendations and Code of Conduct, i.e. the contractual terms related to sustainability, have been integrated into the Guide to Responsible Procurement.
+A report on the results of the cooperation was produced in summer 2020, and the recommendations and Code of Conduct, i.e. the contractual terms related to sustainability, have been integrated into the Guide to Responsible Procurement.

 Human rights in countries where procurements are made